wuyongzheng/json-liner/README.txt

 can be changed (even to empty).
 Charactor escaping is same as in JSON.

 The differences between json-liner and jsonpipe are:
-1. json-liner is a standalone program written in C, while jsonpipe is in python.
+1. json-liner is a standalone program written in C with no dependencies except libc, while jsonpipe is in python.
 2. json-liner only outputs leaf nodes.
 3. json-liner's output is not intended to reconstruct JSON.
-4. Because of on-the-fly processing, json-liner uses very little memory.
+4. Because of the on-the-fly processing, json-liner uses very little memory even with gigabyte JSON files.